 - to create an environment where students enjoy their English lessons and increase in confidence orally and on paper

-The examination components are sat at the end of Year 11.
+Both qualifications are 100% examination.
+These components are sat at the end of Year 11.

 Trips, activities and clubs